codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 }
 ```

 See [this guide](http://stackoverflow.com/a/12933632/313399) for the source for this answer.
 Be aware that on certain devices even the EXIF data isn't set properly, in which case you should [checkout this workaround](http://stackoverflow.com/a/8864367/313399) for a fix.
+You can [read more here about the ExifInterface Support Library](https://android-developers.googleblog.com/2016/12/introducing-the-exifinterface-support-library.html).

 ### Applying Filters to Images